replicatedhq/embedded-cluster/e2e/README.md

 ### Running individual tests

-You an run a single test with:
+You can run a single test with:

 ```
 $ make e2e-test TEST_NAME=TestSomething